 The launch of the UK's Woodland Carbon Code in July 2011 marks a significant, positive development in UK woodland creation.
 We at Forest Carbon were members of the Forestry Commission's Technical Group that developed the Code and we also contributed to the Code's trialling with two of our existing projects before it went live.
-Our membership of the Code's Advisory Group is ongoing, and we are currently trialling the Code's Group Certification Scheme.
+Our membership of the Code's Advisory Group is ongoing, and we recently completed the trialling and first ever validation of a group scheme: a means to collectively certify a number of small woodlands, making it cost effective for them to be part of the Code.

 Compliance with the Code means that buyers can be assured that:

 Each project developed under the Code are registered with the Forestry Commission, and information submitted includes site boundaries, species mix, management plans, land ownership, financial modelling, carbon calculations and terms of the contracts between the parties.
 This information is then be validated by a third party - an organisation themselves certified by the UK Accreditation Service (UKAS) - and an ongoing monitoring programme for the woodlands is agreed between the parties.
-(Forest Carbon worked with SFQC - the Scottish farming and organic food certification organisation - on its trial projects).
-Projects validated under the Code will appear on the Forestry Commission's online registry - giving buyers assurance and interested parties transparency.
+(Forest Carbon works with SFQC - the Scottish farming and organic food certification organisation - on its projects).
+Projects validated under the Code, and the credits that arise from them, will appear on the Markit Envronmental Registry - giving buyers assurance and interested parties transparency.

 At present the Code covers the following activities: